BaiLu-BL/MGD_MultiMNIST/README.md

 # Multi-Task Gradient Descent for Multi-Task Learnin
-Code for Memetic Computing paper Multi-Task Gradient Descent for Multi-Task Learning, and technology deployment demo Relational Gradient Descent for Multi-Task Image Learning.
+Code for Memetic Computing paper Multi-Task Gradient Descent for Multi-Task Learning, and technology disclosure demo Relational Gradient Descent for Multi-Task Image Learning.

 We adapt and use some code snippets from: